SLOGAN-anonymous/SLOGAN/README.md

     python slogan_cifar2.py --gpu "GPU_NUMBER" --ratio_plane 3

-Log files are stored in './logs/cifar2/"RATIO_PLANE"', and training logs and generated images can be viewed using Tensorboard:
+Log files are stored in './logs/cifar2/"RATIO_PLANE"', and training logs and generated images can be viewed using Tensorboard.

-    tensorboard --logdir ./logs/slogan2/"RATIO_PLANE"